kleberandrade/attraction-repulsion-force-unity/README.md

 ## Methods

-First, we calculate the object direction to magnetic center.
-Where *D* is the vector direction, *P* is the object and *C* is the maginetic center.
+First, we calculate the object direction to center.
+Where *D* is the vector direction, *P* is the object and *C* is the center.

 <p align="center">
   <img src="Images/eq1.png">
 </p>

-First, we calculate the force proportional to distance from object to magnetic center.
-Where *F* is the proportional force, *F<sub>max</sub>* is the maximum force and *D* is the distance from the object to the magnetic center.
+Then, we calculate the force proportional to distance from object to center.
+Where *F* is the proportional force, *F<sub>max</sub>* is the maximum force and *D* is the distance from the object to the center.

 <p align="center">
   <img src="Images/eq2.png">
 </p>

 Finally, we calculate the vector force according to the attraction or repulsion function.
-Where *f* is the vector force applied to the object, *\sigma* is the type of magnetism (none, repulsion or attraction) and *m* is the mass of the object.
+Where *f* is the vector force applied to the object, *\sigma* is the type of (none, repulsion or attraction) and *m* is the mass of the object.

 <p align="center">
   <img src="Images/eq3.png">